ant-design/ant-design-pro-site/docs/debug.en-US.md

 ![png](https://gw.alipayobjects.com/zos/antfincdn/1tFWntZVBu/64790AE3-1625-45B8-9809-4EC5E7F4AB35.png)

-You can see the `console` output of js in the panel, which is a very simple and effective way to debug.
+You can see the `console` output of js in the panel, which is a easy and effective way to debug.
 Here's a tip for the output.

 The first is the output state, of course, in the hooks we generally output some variables, this output method can maintain the format, in node debugging is also very useful.